gaurav-chaurasia/IT254-PROJECT/docs/local.md

 - The above steps starts the development server on localhost:3000
 - Go to `http://localhost:3000/` in your browser

-- The above steps starts the development server on localhost:3000
-- Go to `http://localhost:3000/` in your browser.
-It will automatically redirect you to the Home page and then ask for Signup or Login.
+- It will automatically redirect you to the Home page and then ask for Signup or Login.